-Sarah also adopts practice-based methodologies through the creation of her own original works.
-Her interactive cinema installation Crossed Lines has been exhibited internationally and The Anatomy of a Film – an interactive documentary featurette – was included on both the Artificial Eye UK Blu-ray release and Lionsgate’s USA DVD release of Ginger & Rosa (Dir: Sally Potter 2012).
+Sarah also adopts practice-based methodologies through the creation of her own original works which include video essays, short films (including Live Cinema – walking the tightrope between stage and screen which was nominated for the Learning on Screen ‘Best Educational Film’ Award 2020), an interactive cinema installation - Crossed Lines – which has been exhibited internationally and The Anatomy of a Film – an interactive documentary featurette – which was included on both the Artificial Eye UK Blu-ray release and Lionsgate’s USA DVD release of Ginger & Rosa (Dir: Sally Potter 2012).
 Sarah co-produced Hangmen Rehanged in 2016 - a showcase collaboration between the National Theatre, Omnibus Theatre Company, and Edible Cinema which staged the first-ever immersive cinema event to unite the forms and aesthetics of ‘event’ cinema, ‘live’ cinema, ‘sensory’ cinema and promenade theatre.
 The collaboration centred around the themed screening of Martin McDonagh’s Olivier Award-winning play first produced at the Royal Court Theatre and streamed live to cinemas on 3 March 2016.

-Sarah has undertaken extensive work into the Live Cinema economy and is currently working on a number of funded immersive media projects including a Virtual Reality diversity initiative, a project which explores artificial intelligence and conversational interactivity in games and ‘XR Circus’ which brings together circus artists with immersive technologists.
+Sarah has undertaken extensive work into the Live Cinema economy and has worked on a number of funded immersive media projects including a Virtual Reality diversity initiative, a project which explores artificial intelligence and conversational interactivity in games and ‘XR Circus’ which brought together circus artists with immersive technologists.

-She is a co-investigator on the SSHRC funded Refiguring Innovation in Games project (ReFig).
+Sarah was a co-investigator on the Social Science & Humanities Research Council of Canada funded five-year project Refiguring Innovation in Games project (ReFig).